VictorWesterlund/reflect/README.md

 > **Note**: This repo contains only the framework and no actual endpoints.

+Check out the [Reflect wiki](https://github.com/VictorWesterlund/reflect/wiki) and the [Get Started guide](https://github.com/VictorWesterlund/reflect/wiki/Get-Started) for how to use this framework.

 ## 📥 Installation

 To install Reflect you need the following prerequisites: